 Flaggers must be certified by one of the following:

-Flagging Level I Certification by IMSA

 Flagger Certification by ATSSA

-Traffic Control Supervisor, ATSSA

-Work Zone Safety Specialist, IMSA

 ATSSA Flagging Instructor

+Flagger by LIUNA

+Traffic Control Technician, LIUNA

+Temporary Traffic Control Technician, IMSA

+After December 31, 2026 IMSA certification will not be accepted.

 Flaggers shall maintain current flagger certification.
 Flaggers must be able to show their flagger certification anytime they are on the project.

 Highway flaggers must maintain their assigned flagging location at all times, unless another qualified highway flagger relieves them, or the approved TCP terminates the flagging requirements.
 Remove, fully cover, or lay down flagger signs when no highway flagger is present.
 Keep the highway flaggers’ area free of encumbrances.
 Keep the flagger’s vehicle well off the roadway and away from the flagging location so the flagger can be easily seen.